omeizahanif/js-algo-practice/algorithms.md

 All letters will be uppercase.
 Do not transform any non-alphabetic character (i.e. spaces, punctuation), but do pass them on.
 Example: rot13("SERR PBQR PNZC") should decode to the string FREE CODE CAMP

+## 7 Highest Scoring Word

+Given a string of words, you need to find the highest scoring word.

+Each letter of a word scores points according to its position in the alphabet: a = 1, b = 2, c = 3 etc.

+You need to return the highest scoring word as a string.

+If two words score the same, return the word that appears earliest in the original string.

+All letters will be lowercase and all inputs will be valid.
+Example: high('what time are we climbing up the volcano') should return volcano